2026 Tax Year · Canadian Realtors

 Answer capsule

-Once your gross commission income exceeds $30,000 over any four consecutive calendar quarters, you must register for GST/HST within 29 days.
+Once gross commission income exceeds $30,000 over any four consecutive calendar quarters, CRA requires the agent to register for GST/HST within 29 days[6].
 For most Canadian real estate agents, this happens in their first full year of commission income.

-Brokerages collect HST on your commission and remit it to you as part of your payout (if you're registered).
-You then remit the net HST to the CRA after deducting input tax credits on your business purchases.
+Brokerages collect HST on commission and remit it to the agent as part of payout (when the agent is registered).
+The agent then remits the net HST to CRA after deducting input tax credits on business purchases[7].
 Most agents file annually; larger agents file quarterly.

 Your RRSP deadline is always the first 60 days of the next year